 The featured image, also known as the thumbnail, for search results is the image displayed on the left side of the search results.
 It’s detected automatically and is typically the first image that’s near the main content area.

-The minimum size of the featured image is 140 x 140 pixels and the image shape should be closer to a square.
+The minimum size of the featured image is 140 x 140 pixels (but recommendation is 272 x 272 pixels for retina support) and the image shape should be closer to a square.
 One side of the image can’t be more than three times longer than the other.

 Yes.
 We support the Facebook Open Graph

 og:image meta tag, which you can use to specify the featured image in your site’s code.
 This is the same tag that determines the featured image displayed when someone shares that page to Facebook and is widely used by websites.
 The

 og:image tag needs to be specified in the

 This feature is available for all paid plans, but it is switched off by default; to switch it on, simply go to Setup, Domains and Crawling in the AddSearch dashboard, and under Featured image switch the

 Recommended dimensions for featured images are 272 x 272 pixels or larger.
 This helps prevent quality loss when displayed as thumbnails even on retina screens.

 og:image tag, will be resized and cropped to fit 272 x 272 pixels.

 This might mean parts of the image to be cut off.
 If you would like to not crop the image but pad it instead, you can instruct our indexer with data-addsearch=”no_crop” attribute like so: